gazebosim/sdf_tutorials/composition/proposal.md

     then the joint is attached to a fixed reference frame.
     In `libsdformat9`, these checks are all performed by the helper function [checkJointParentChildLinkNames](https://github.com/osrf/sdformat/blob/4fd00c795bafb6f10a7a36356fe3f61a93c961c8/src/parser.cc#L1814-L1911),
-    which is invoked by `ign sdf --check`.
+    which is invoked by `gz sdf --check`.
     A subset of these checks are performed by [Joint::Load](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/Joint.cc#L199-L213)
     (checking that parent and child ~~link~~ names are different and that